mccsssk2/03.BeatBox2013-2014/README.md

 # Maintainer.

 BeatBox is an excellent teaching and training tool for scientific programmers and can be developed to suit graduate thesis/research projects.
-As such, I am now using my VCPL package rather than BeatBox.
-It is unsupported.
+As such, I am now using my VCPL package.
+I can offer limited support for BeatBox.

 # Acknowledements.